containerd/containerd/core/runtime/v2/README.md

 }
 ```

-A shim author can create their own protobuf message for configuration and clients can import and provide this information is needed.
+A shim author can create their own protobuf message for configuration and clients can import and provide this information if needed.

 ### I/O